 In two different studies (seen here), it was indicated that coffee drinkers have a generally lower risk of death.
 After account for cardiovascular disease, smoking, age, and other risk factors, there were significant improvements in life span for those that drink coffee compared to those that don’t.
 For men, regular coffee drinkers had a reduced rate of death of up to 20%, while in women it was found to be as high as 26%.

-Misconceptions about Caffeine in Coffee
+Misconceptions about Coffee and Caffeine

 Despite its numerous health benefits, coffee often gets incorrectly labeled as unhealthy.
 One of the major reasons for this is that in previous studies, controlled environments weren’t used: many subjects were also taking part in other risky lifestyle choices, like smoking.